Why I Keep Playing "RuneScape"

 A Brief Background of RuneScape

 RuneScape, for anyone not aware, is a game by Jagex made in Java.
-It was made by Andrew Gower with help from his brother Paul Gower, and was originally released in a beta form in 2001.
+It was made by Andrew Gower with help from his brother Paul Gower, and it was originally released in a beta form in 2001.

 The version I started with was RuneScape 2, which was originally released for paying members from December 1, 2003 to March 2004.
 Of course, this version was officially released under the name RuneScape, with the original game being rebranded as RuneScape Classic.